burlachenkok/exploring-python3/python_details.md

 The object returned by `range()` behaves as if it is a list, but it is not.
 It is an object of class `range` that returns the successive items of the desired sequence when you iterate over it.
 It does not make the list, thus saving space.

 When you are looping through dictionaries you are enumerating through `keys`.
-If the key and corresponding value are important for you, then you can retrieve the value and key at the same time.
+If the key and corresponding value are important to you, then you can retrieve the value and key at the same time.
 For doing it you should use the [items()](https://docs.python.org/3/library/stdtypes.html?highlight=items#dict.items) method in the dictionary built-in type.

 Next, when you are looping through a sequence, the position index and corresponding value can be retrieved at the same time using the `enumerate()` function.
 Example: